 “First Man” used various VFX techniques and a large LED screen to portray Neil Armstrong’s travel in space.
 The film did a splendid job of using LED technology to describe parts of outer space as though they were filmed on location.
 However, the filming of “The Mandalorian” unleashed the true potential of LED technology.

 Rather than using a flat screen, “The Mandalorian” created a cylindrical contraption of high-resolution LED screens.
 LED screens allowed the crew to create a virtual reality where the actors felt they were actually in the Star Wars intergalactic universe.
 In October 2020, Vox sat down in an interview with one of the crew members of “The Mandalorian” to find further details of how filming with an LED screen worked.

 Based on “The Mandalorian” production, LED screens appeared more convenient than green screens.
-The images played on LED screens appear more realistic on camera than green screens.
-Furthermore, LED screens to allow studios to shoot in sound studios rather than travel to a different location.
+The images played on LED screens appear more realistic on camera than on green screens.
+Furthermore, LED screens allow studios to shoot in sound studios rather than travel to a different location.
 LED film production can save a lot of time during the production of a film.

 3. LED Screens Vs. Green Screens

 Though LED screens and green screens are similar, they differ in many aspects.
 Here are some of the main differences between LED walls and green screens.

 Editing During Production vs. Editing Post Production

 Both LED walls and green screens project different backgrounds in movie scenes.
 However, this is done for which of the two is used.
 Green screens do not involve much editing during the filming process.
 The actors stand in front of a green/blue screen.
 After that, images are superimposed on these screens during post-production editing.

 Most changes to the background in LED walls are done on the spot.
 A team of technicians is always on set who continuously supervise what is shown on the LED screen.
 These technicians adjust the images, colors, brightness, and angles of what is shown on the LED screen.
 It also depends on the scene being filmed.